harshawsharma/alexa-random-restaurant/README.md

 ## alexa-random-restaurant

-A basic python based backend for an Alexa skill that randomly gives you a restaurant in a specified city using the Yelp API.
+A basic python based backend for an Alexa skill that randomly gives you an open restaurant in a specified city using the Yelp API.

 ### Pre-requisites